naveentulsi/caresyntax/README.md

 mvn spring-boot:run
 ```
 I have not provided a data.sql script to inject data in database.
-But there is live demo I have hosted a demo at:
+But there is live demo with sample data hosted at:
 [psa-application](http://ec2-18-222-221-79.us-east-2.compute.amazonaws.com:8080/ssa)